 It was a new voice.
 Yet not new.
 There was something familiar about it, and even as my head turned toward the doorway that Caishen had just come through, I realized why.

 Lincoln Chambers.
 It was him, the reporter guy from before.
 He stepped through, still looking more like a giant mountain man than someone who worked for a newspaper.
 Hell, the guy looked like he should be chopping down the trees that became the newspaper rather than writing on it.

 “Mr. Chambers,” Dad greeted the guy, extending a hand that way as well.
 “Glad to see you made it after all.
 And I hope your wife did as well?”

 With a nod, the big, heavily-bearded guy gestured over his shoulder.
 “Oh yeah, we couldn’t miss an invitation like this.
 Joselyn’s inside with that ahhh, Skip.
 And was it… Cinnamon?”
-He looked toward Bug, who was hiding behind her mother’s leg but leaned out just enough to nod before ducking back again.
+He looked toward Bug, who was still hiding her face in her mother’s shoulder but peeked out just long enough to nod before turning back again.

 Belatedly, I realized the guy was staring at me.
 And that he wasn’t supposed to know me.
 So, I quickly blurted, “Oh, uh, hi.
 I’m Paintball.
 Nice to meet you, Mr… uh… it was Chambers, he said?”
 I gave a quick glance toward my father and back again.
 “Are you ahh, new in town?”